Marketing Terms, Glossary and Marketing Definitions:

 Collateral – a word to describe marketing brochures, data sheets, sell sheets, any specific print and promotional material.

-Conversion – when a person takes an action on a web page, usually a purchase or signing up to a subscription or newsletter
+Conversion – an action a person takes on a web page, usually a purchase or signing up to a subscription or newsletter.

-Cost Per Lead – this is the precise cost for acquiring a lead at a trade show or using a pay per click (PPC) system to generate leads.
+Cost Per Lead – the precise cost for acquiring a lead at a trade show or using a pay per click (PPC) system.

 Cost Per Inquiry – the total cost of a promotion divided by the total number of leads generated by that promotion.

-Commodity – any material that can be bought or sold readily.
+Commodity – any material that can be readily bought or sold.

 CASL – Canadian Anti Spam Legislation.
 A Canadian law designed to stop or slow unwanted SPAM and emailing by Canadian companies.

-CPC – Cost Per Click advertising is a method to compensate an advertiser for web users to click on specific web advertising such as Google Adwords cost per click model
+CPC – Cost Per Click advertising.
+A method to compensate an advertiser for web users to click on specific web advertising such as Google Ads cost per click model.

 CPM – Cost per thousand: this is a variable over one thousand units.

-CRM – Customer Relationship Management done via computer program which records information about your customers, interactions, sales and pipeline.
+CRM – Customer Relationship Management.
+Software which records information about your sales pipeline, customers, interactions, and sales.
 SalesForce is a good example of a leading CRM program.

 CRO – Conversion Rate Optimization is a number to denote the percentage of visitors to a website that take a desired action: purchase, become a follower, subscribe to a newsletter.

-CTR – Click through rate – this is the rate at which prospects click on an advertisement
+CTR – Click Through Rate – The rate at which prospects click on an advertisement.

-Comp – short for design comprehensive, it is usually referred to as a idea on paper or artwork, but it is not yet final art.
+Comp – short for design comprehensive, it is usually referred to as an idea on paper or artwork, but it is not yet final art.

 CMYK – technical term for colors: C-Cyan, M-Magenta, Y-Yellow, K-Black

-Demographic – characteristic of a given subset of a population
+Demographic – characteristics of a given subset of a population.

 DM – Direct Marketing, such as a letter or a piece of mail, usually addressed and sent to the prospect by post.

-DNS – Domain Name System is a system used by internet to name servers and computers.
+DNS – Domain Name System is a system used by the internet to name servers and computers.

-Elevator Pitch – a short, usually 30 second diatribe explaining what your company does.
-Delivered in an elevator, it should no longer than the elevator ride.
+Elevator Pitch – a short, usually 30 second explanation about what your company does.
+The term developed from the idea that, delivered in an elevator, it should be no longer than the elevator ride.

 Focus Group – a group of people gathered to get feedback on an idea, product, or service, usually employed by marketers or brand owners to quality a business idea or product from a small subset of the population.
 Participants are usually compensated for this effort.